 Mission: "Marrow aims to empower teens to take ownership over their education, and to foster a community of youth who are visually, socially, and culturally literate."

-Marrow provides a safe environment for any young person to:
+Marrow provides an environment for any young person to:

-- Use our drop-in hours to work independently, work with others, take advantage of Marrow's supplies and resources, or just hang out.
+- Use our drop-in hours to work independently, collaborate with others, take advantage of Marrow's supplies, or just hang out.